eabouche/sql-challenge/README.md

 # Pewlett Hackard 1980s and 1990s Employee Data Analysis

-## Research using remaining HR employee files from 80s and 90s.
+## Research uses remaining HR employee files from 80s and 90s.

 ### There are 3 parts to this research: